Armor All leather care gel remains popular despite the rumors that still gain traction regarding Armor All cracking your dashboard.

-But we are not talking about the Armor All original protectant, we are talking about their version of a car leather conditioner...or are we.
+But we are not talking about the Armor All original protectant, we are talking about their version of a car leather conditioner in the form of a convenient gel.

 Under the best circumstances, keeping up with the hyped-up marketing of the cosmetic car care industry will make your head spin.
 Endless marketing hype, ambiguous labeling and terminology, and misrepresentation that is widespread in the industry makes for what would feel like a lesson in futility!